 Whether you’re looking to snag a bargain, try some local delicacies or just soak up the atmosphere, visiting one of the many markets in Amsterdam is a unique and unforgettable experience.
 Markets selling everything from antiques to books and artisan food to vintage clothes are held all over the city every day.
-Some of the most popular Amsterdam markets include the Albert Cuypmarket in De Pijp (Mon - Sat) Westerstraat market in the Jordaan (held on Monday mornings), the floating flower market on the Singel (Mon - Sat) and the Waterlooplein flea market (Mon – Sat) near the Rembrandt House.
+Some of the most popular Amsterdam markets include the Albert Cuypmarket in De Pijp (Mon - Sat) Lindengracht market in the Jordaan (Saturdays), and the Waterlooplein flea market (Mon – Sat).

 Located in the hip Oud-West neighbourhood, De Hallen is a brand new centre for the arts, crafts, fashion and food in a recently refurbished industrial building dating from 1902.
 De Hallen houses a cinema, independent stores and a boutique hotel, as well as the impressive Food Hallen – a food and drink heaven where visitors can munch their way through a selection of upmarket street food from one of many vendors located around a central bar.
 Every other weekend, a fortnightly local goods market sets up stall in the building’s central passageway.